 5. Setting your selling price

-Wait – you’re not finished.
-You need to determine what you want to sell this property for at the end of five years.
-Use sales data for the past three years from your market or submarket to more accurately determine the exit cap rate and exit price per door you can expect to realize.
+Lastly, you will need to determine what you want to sell this property for at the end of five years.
+Then use sales data for the past three years from your market or submarket to more accurately determine the exit cap rate and exit price per door you can expect to realize.
 With that number, you can calculate your targeted internal rate of return or IRR.

 Related Link: Multifamily Real Estate Investing for Beginners

 At Smartland, we assume that as long as we can hit at least 17% IRR, we can meet our investors’ goals for the asset.
-Our offer price will be based on what we can pay for the property that will allow us to reach our investment goals.
+Therefore our offer price will be based on what we can pay for the property that will allow us to reach our investment goals.

-And now you have everything you need to write your letter of intent and work on closing your off-market acquisition for a multifamily property!
+At this point you now have everything you need to write your letter of intent and work on closing your off-market acquisition for a multifamily property!

 Complimentary underwriting assistance from Smartland